 President, Serbian Association of Internal Medicine

 Professor Dragan Lovic, MD, PhD, is a specialist in internal medicine and cardiology.
 He serves as Chief of the Hypertension Center in the Cardiology Department at the Clinic for Internal Diseases Intermedica in Niš, Serbia.
-He is also a Professor of Internal Medicine at Singidunum University Medical School in Niš, Serbia, and a Professor of Medicine and Cardiology at VAMC University in Washington, DC.
+He is also a Professor of Internal Medicine at Singidunum University Medical School in Niš, Serbia, and a Professor of Medicine and Cardiology at Washington DC Veterans Affairs Medical Center in Washington, DC.
 Professor Lovic’s primary teaching and research interests include hypertension, ambulatory blood pressure monitoring, the pathogenesis of essential hypertension, coronary heart disease, neurohumoral activation, heart failure treatment, arrhythmias, and cardiovascular prevention.
-He has presented more than 500 abstracts at international conferences and published over 150 papers in national and international journals, with more than 13,000 citations.
+He has presented more than 500 abstracts at international conferences and published more than 150 papers in national and international journals, with more than 13,000 citations.
 Professor Lovic has served as a council member of the European Society of Hypertension since 2016 and as a board member of the International Society of Hypertension Regional Advisory Group since 2014.
-He is a Fellow of the American College of Physicians (FACP), the European Society of Cardiology (FESC), and the European Federation of Internal Medicine (FEFIM).
+He is a Fellow of the American College of Physicians, the European Society of Cardiology, and the European Federation of Internal Medicine.
 He is also recognized as a specialist in hypertension by the European Society of Hypertension.
-His leadership roles include Past President of the Serbian Society of Hypertension, Past Secretary of the Serbian Society of Cardiology, and current President of the Serbian Association of Internal Medicine.
+His leadership roles include past President of the Serbian Society of Hypertension, past Secretary of the Cardiology Society of Serbia, and current President of the Serbian Association of Internal Medicine.
 Professor Lovic also serves on the editorial boards of numerous international medical journals.

 President, Philippine College of Physicians